ChALkeR/notes/Do-not-underestimate-credentials-leaks.md

  3. `.muttrc` (duh) — email auth data.
  4. sublime text config (wut?) — GitHub oAuth tokens.
  5. `config.json` (duh) — GitHub oAuth tokens, supposedly from Composer.
+ 6. `.gitconfig` — (duh) — GitHub auth / oAuth tokens.
 2. Per-package stuff: both inside npm packages and on public git repos (not only limited to Github):
  1. `.npmrc` (duh) — npm auth.
 Always excluded from npm packages nowdays if you are using a recent 2.x/3.x npm version.
- 2. Per-package `package.json` / `Gemfile` / `Gemfile.lock` (wut?) — people sometimes put their GitHub oAuth tokens inside them in a repo url.
+ 2. `package.json` / `Gemfile` / `Gemfile.lock` (wut?) — people sometimes put their GitHub oAuth tokens inside them in a repo url.
 Ow!
- 3. Per-package `config.gypi` — saves the build process environment (wut?).
+ 3. `config.gypi` — saves the build process environment (wut?).
 Old npm clients [leaking their credentials](https://github.com/npm/npm/releases/tag/v2.14.1) into the environment of child processes (in some cases) makes this even more dangerous.
  4. `travis.yml` (ow) — could contain sensitive stuff like API keys (including npm logins/passwords or authTokens).
 Not everyone uses the [encryption](http://docs.travis-ci.com/user/encryption-keys/).
 They should.
  5. `config.json` (duh) — GitHub oAuth tokens, supposedly from Composer.
 Also present in `composer.json`, `.travis.composer.config.json`, etc., and some configuration scripts.
 3. Websites/scripts configuration: